U.S. Department of State Seal

 Find information on dual nationalityprevention of international child abduction and customs regulations on our websites.

-The Department of State Travel Advisory warns U.S. citizens to avoid travel to the Sinai Peninsula (with the exception of travel to Sharm El-Sheikh by air) and the Western Desert.
+The Department of State Travel Advisory warns U.S. citizens to avoid travel to Northern and Middle Sinai Peninsula and parts of the Western Desert due to terrorism.
+(Tourists regularly travel to tour Southern Sinai destinations along the Red Sea, such as Sharm el-Sheikh, Dahab and Taba, as well as St. Catherine’s Monastery/Mt.
+Sinai.
+Travelers should review updated news reports for those areas prior to their travel.)
 Travel to the Libyan and Sudanese borders is also not recommended.
+Travel to the Black Desert and White Desert should only be done with a professionally licensed tour company and not self-drive.
 U.S. citizens in Egypt should maintain a high level of vigilance throughout the country due to the threat of terrorism.

 Do not travel to: